‘American Roulette’ exhibit at Geneva Center for the Arts examines nation’s gun violence

 The exhibit has been well-received by those who have seen it, Egan said.
 She said the exhibit is a “more powerful” show than the gallery usually presents, but as a community art center, they have a responsibility to contribute to important conversations about issues such as gun violence.

-Geneva Center for the Arts is at 321 Stevens St., Suite Q, Geneva.
+Geneva Center for the Arts is at 321 Stevens St., Suite Q, Geneva, at the rear of the building.
 Hours are noon to 4 p.m.
 Wednesday through Saturday.
+Visit genevaartscenter.org.